KeyBridge/lib-linux-executable/readme.md

 **Linux Executables**

-A collection of Java process wrappers around native Linux common commands; such as WGET, ZIP, MySQL, MySQLImport, etc.
+A collection of Java process wrappers for commonly used native Linux commands; such as WGET, ZIP, MySQL, MySQLImport, etc.